osharko/osharko-waybar/README.md

 - Audio volume control with fixed width formatting
 - Microphone status indicator (󰍬 MIC when active, 󰍭 MIC when muted)

+###  Gnome Online Accounts
+You can run 'Gnome Online Accounts' app and connect to your online accounts.
+File manager and calendar will then sync from that.

 ## Credits

 - Inspired by [ML4W Dotfiles](https://github.com/mylinuxforwork/dotfiles)